Dispatcher who scolded drowning victim tells interim police chief she liked to “help people in a time of an emergency”

 Arkansas governor addresses the matter

-In an interview with KFTA, Gov. Asa Hutchinson said he has listened to the 9-1-1 call.
+In an interview with KNWA, Gov. Asa Hutchinson said he has listened to the 9-1-1 call.

 “The call was unacceptable.
 Everybody who listens to that or reads the transcript of it recognizes they want to have someone on the 9-1-1 operator side who has compassion, who is clear-headed, and particularly under those dire circumstances… this is something she is going to have to live with,” Hutchinson said.